Personalized risk stratification in diabetic foot disease

 Steno Diabetes Center Copenhagen (SDCC) is a diabetes center within the public authority of the Capital Region of Copenhagen.
 SDCC is the largest diabetes clinic in Scandinavia and treats each year more than 11,000 people with diabetes from the Capital Region.
 SDCC is organised in four departments (Patient Care, Clinical Research, Health Promotion, and Education) that work closely together around the unifying focus of translational research, care, and prevention.

-The doctoral candidate will be part of the Clinical Epidemiological Research group which is embedded within the department of Clinical Research and the candidate will learn from, and collaborate with a multidisciplinary team of clinicians, epidemiologists, and statisticians.
+The doctoral candidate will be part of the Complications Research group which is embedded within the department of Clinical and Translational Research and the candidate will learn from, and collaborate with a multidisciplinary team of clinicians, epidemiologists, and statisticians.
 The doctoral candidate will also work together with another doctoral candidate from DIALECT at SDCC who focuses on patient involvement and shared decision-making.

 Steno Diabetes Center Copenhagen